What to do with kids at Disney’s Grand Floridian Resort!

 I don’t dare spend a day at Walt Disney World without making sure that my children have a nap in the middle.
 Staying at a monorail resort means that my room is a short train ride away.

 We don’t have to waste the day waiting for buses, calling an Uber, or finding our parking spot.
+Then we can skip right past park security!

 Further, even if you don’t go to the park, you can still watch the Magic Kingdom fireworks from the Grand Floridian beach.